Destination Pakistan Guide

 Open: 09:30 am to 04:30 pm (Thursday to Tuesday)

-Closed: Every Wednesday and all gazette holidays by the Government of Pakistan
+Closed: Every gazette holiday by the Government of Pakistan

 Address: 19 Ataturk Ave, G-5/1 G-5, Islamabad, Islamabad, Pakistan.